virtualsquare/nlinline/README.md

 ### Netlink + inline

 * NLINLINE is a simple way to configure networking for network namespaces and *Internet of Threads* programs.
-* NLINLINE do not add dependencies at run-time.
+* NLINLINE does not add dependencies at run-time.
 It is useful for security critical applications (like PAM modules)
 * NLINLINE uses netlink only, it does not depends on the obsolete netdevice (ioctl) API.
 * Only the code of referenced inline functions enters in the object and executable code.